Automattic/wp-calypso/docs/isomorphic-routing.md

   our server router's middleware signatures.
 We might want to switch to an isomorphic router in the future.

-## Logged-in requests
+## Logged-in Requests
-Currently, if a request is not logged-in, SSR middleware chains are skipped.
+Currently, if a request is logged-in, SSR middleware chains are skipped.
-Even if you define an index.node.js, those middleware handlers will not be used if the request is logged in.
+Even if you define an index.node.js, those middleware handlers will not be used if the request is logged-in.
 This improves server-side performance in scenarios where the SSR pipeline ultimately resolves the same thing the non-SSR code would resolve.

 In general, SSR isn't a good fit for our logged-in pages.
 A lot of data is different for different users, which makes it difficult to correctly cache data for the same page.
-Since caching data is crucial for performance, it isn't usually feasable to SSR logged-in requests.
+Since caching data is crucial for performance, it isn't usually feasible to SSR logged-in requests.

-## Network requests
+## Network Requests
 It's common for SSR layouts to include network-fetched data.
 For example, the themes SSR page includes themes fetched on the backend.
 If your SSR section includes network requsets, it is **crucial** for those requsets to be cached and optimized